 Mike Jenkins trained as an actor and has worked in theatres in London and around the country.
 He later worked as a performing arts teacher and customer services trainer and now creates and manages websites to help people connect with their audience.
 He has written two stage plays, a growing collection of poetry and has always been drawn to expressing his own perception and perspectives and exploring that of others, through the creative arts.
 Mike loves to talk, sing, walk, read, write, cook, eat, sleep and to help others to feel and know the deep joy, grace and peace at the centre of all life.

-After many years of mental and emotional distress in his 20’s and a diagnosis of cancer at the age of 29 he began exploring Spiritual teachings with a voracious zeal.
-In 2010, after encountering the works of Tony Parsons, Jeff Foster and many other contemporary teachings, Mike began to experience more profound changes in his perception of himself, others and of all life and began writing about this on a blog.
+After many years of mental and emotional distress in his 20s and a diagnosis of cancer at the age of 29, he began exploring spiritual teachings with a voracious zeal.
+In 2010, after encountering the works of Tony Parsons, Jeff Foster, and many other contemporary teachers, Mike began to experience more profound changes in his perception of himself, others, and ~~of~~ all life and began writing about this on a blog.
+That blog was called: Nothing Saying This, so titled in recognition of the experience of the state of consciousness sometimes referred to as ‘no self’ or ‘the absolute’ and in some traditions referred to as ‘witness consciousness’.

-He has given talks in Leicester, Yorkshire, Lancaster, London and Brighton, recorded dozens of videos on YouTube, was interviewed on the popular Spiritual Awakening video series Buddha at the Gas Pump and has written many articles and short eBooks.
-For several years, Mike helped to manage and run silent retreats, weekend workshops and online courses with former Trappist Monk and American Spiritual teacher Francis Bennett, travelling around the UK.
+He has given talks in Leicester, Yorkshire, Lancaster, London, and Brighton, recorded dozens of videos on YouTube, was interviewed by Rick Archer on the popular spiritual awakening video series Buddha at the Gas Pump, and has written many articles and some short eBooks.
+For several years, Mike helped to manage and run silent retreats, weekend workshops, and online courses (along with Jane Metcalfe) for former Trappist monk and American spiritual teacher Francis ‘Fran’ Bennett, traveling around the UK and accompanying Fran to Barcelona, where she first spoke presenting as a trans woman.
+This period was a profoundly special and privileged time, spent in the company of a friend, spiritual mentor, teacher, and brave soul whose integrity was to prove too much for some in the world of living spiritual teachings and who ultimately met the harsh realities of human limitations.
+Fran died in January 2022, in America, after complications brought on by worsening type 1 diabetes.

 Not I, Not I